operator-framework/operator-sdk/doc/ansible/user-guide.md

 * **group**:  The group of the Custom Resource that you will be watching.
 * **version**:  The version of the Custom Resource that you will be watching.
 * **kind**:  The kind of the Custom Resource that you will be watching.
-* **role** (default): This is the name of the role that you have added to the container.
+* **role** (default): Speficies a role to be executed.
 This field is mutually exclusive with the "playbook" field.
-If the path is relative, it is relative to the `roles` directory in the current working directory which in the image by default is `/opt/ansible/roles`.
-Also, when it is running locally it is by default the directory `roles` in the current project directory in the local machine.
-Note that it can be customized by using the flag `ansible-roles-path` or the envinroment variable `ANSIBLE_ROLES_PATH`.
+This field can be:
+  * an absolute path to a role directory.
+  * a relative path within one of the directories specified by `ANSIBLE_ROLES_PATH` environment variable or `ansible-roles-path` flag.
+  * a relative path within the current working directory, which defaults to `/opt/ansible/roles`.
+  * a fully qualified collection name of an installed Ansible collection.
+Ansible collections are installed to `~/.ansible/collections` or `/usr/share/ansible/collections` by default.
+If they are installed elsewhere, use the `ANSIBLE_COLLECTIONS_PATH` environment variable or the `ansible-collections-path` flag
 * **playbook**: This is the playbook name that you have added to the container.
 This playbook is expected to be simply a way to call roles.
 This field is mutually exclusive with the "role" field.
 Also, when it is running locally it looking for the playbook in the current project directory in the local machine.
 * **vars**: This is an arbitrary map of key-value pairs.
 The contents will be passed as `extra_vars` to the playbook or role specified for this watch.